 Building a Native Rating implementation

-When this is finished, you will have a "fully working" Native Rating connect app, ready to be modified however you see fit.
+when asked "will this app use native rating".
+When this is finished, you will have a "fully working" Carrier connect app that uses Native Rating, ready to be modified however you see fit.

 Configuration